mccoyJosh/ClassInfo/SDEV140/M01/Day2/5_literal_types.md

 ## PYTHON IS A STRONGLY TYPED LANGUAGE
-before applying operators to operands, it ensures it is allowed to do that, and if not, it results in an erro These all results in errors due to this:
+before applying operators to operands, it ensures it is allowed to do that, and if not, it results in an error These all results in errors due to this:

 ```python